-This year organizers plan to supply some 160,000 tomatoes - an estimated 150 tonnes worth - with six trucks drafted in to carry all the fruity goodness ripe for pelting at partygoers.
+When the Tomatina kicks off this year at 11am on August 30th, organizers will supply some 180,000 tomatoes - an estimated 160 tonnes worth - with six trucks drafted in to carry all the fruity goodness ripe for pelting at partygoers.

 Photo: Brittany / Flickr